-Since 2004, Bridgers has also collected 35 interviews with coastal activists for a series called Heroes of the Coast, including an exclusive hour-long interview with California Coastal Commission Executive Director Peter Douglas.
-The series includes interviews with Ellen Stern Harris, Dorothy Green, Sylvia McGlaughlin, Don May, Joe Bodovitz, and others who have made significant contributions to Californias coast and bay protection movements.
+Since 2004, Bridgers has also collected over 60 interviews with coastal activists for a series called Heroes of the Coast, including an exclusive hour-long interview with California Coastal Commission Executive Director Peter Douglas.
+The series includes interviews with Ellen Stern Harris, Dorothy Green, Sylvia McGlaughlin, Don May, Joe Bodovitz, and others who have made significant contributions to California’s coast and bay protection movements.

-Janet currently serves as a member of the board of the New Mexico Solar Energy Association (NMSEA).
-Established in 1972, it is one of the countrys oldest solar educational organizations.
+Janet has served on the board of the New Mexico Solar Energy Association (NMSEA).
+Established in 1972, it is one of the country’s oldest solar educational organizations.
 She is a founder of the Media Arts Collaborative Charter School (MACCS) which opened in Albuquerque in August 2008.
-MACCS graduated its first class in May 2011.

 After more than 10 years of extensive travel worldwide, Wall became a high-profile Greenpeace volunteer.
 He spent three months in a Japanese jail for freeing dolphins, was arrested in Newfoundland for spraying baby harp seals green and climbing smokestacks to protest acid rain.